 Personal Subjectivity: me experienced in the context of one’s psychological existence and human consciousness.

-Individual Subjectivity: the identity of the soul; the light of me; bare attention realized on the level of conscious me and pure me.
+Individual Subjectivity: the identity of the soul; the light of me; bare attention realized on the level of essence-me and pure me; the inner knower.

 Universal Subjectivity: I am embodied by the bare attention of pure me; the subjectivity of the soul experienced in her perfect embodiment of I am; the unity of universal me and I am.